Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

 Bug fixed in 1.6.0.0:
-- NEW FEATURE (Alex & Alban): When you drag'n'drop a connected brick, the dragged brick is not rotated for a proper connection
+- NEW FEATURE (Alex & Alban): When you drag'n'drop a connected brick, the dragged brick is rotated for a proper connection
 - NEW FEATURE (Alban, Stephan): Highlight even more the grabbed part in a group to help the user understand that this is the snapping part
 - NEW FEATURE (Alban): Change the highlight method of the part (remove the ugly squares) and add options to customize the highlight value
 - NEW FEATURE (Alban): Move the grid origin with the mouse when the grid layer is selected
 - NEW FEATURE (Alex): Remember the window size.
 - NEW FEATURE (Richie): The grid step and rotation step could be saved in the preference of the application.
 - NEW FEATURE (Alban): Save even more UI status in the preference of the application (Part list visibility, size and position, paint color, toolbar and status bar visibility, split panel position)
-- NEW FEATURE (Didier): Add a configurable list of event in the a config file
+- NEW FEATURE (Didier): Add a configurable list of event in a config file
 - BUGFIX (Alex): CRASH!
 In the XML loading code, when you load a part that has a different number of connection in the file and in the part library, you may crash.
 - BUGFIX (Alban): CRASH!
 The opening of the Global Option window was crashing the application if the part library was empty
 - BUGFIX (Thomas): A message box appears for the multiple selection key when switching the application to German language on a German Windows OS.